minprog/prog-project/10 Milestones/10 Project Proposal/10 Proposal.md

 # Project Proposal

-You'll spend the first <strong>day</strong> building a *proposal document*.
+You'll spend the first **day** building a proposal document.
 This document should connect the functional design of your project (what does it do?) to a problem in the real world.
+Below, we list all required aspects of your proposal document.

 You and others can use this document to estimate the effort required to implement the project.
 Your project has a high risk of failure if:

-- the envisioned app/viz tries to do too much
+- the envisioned product tries to do too much
-- the envisioned app/viz doesn't do enough
+- the envisioned product doesn't do enough
-- the purpose of the app/viz is not well-defined (too vague)
+- the purpose of the product is not well-defined (too vague)

 By writing a clear proposal document and getting feedback on it from multiple students and teachers, you can better avoid these risks!
-Below, we list all required aspects of your proposal document.

-## Problem
+## Problem or "gap"

-- What **problem** will be solved?
-Keep it two 2-3 lines.
+Write a statement of the gap that your application will fill.
+It has to be clearly described and very specific.
+You can do that in several ways:

+- There is a problem that some people have, which an app or visualization can solve particularly well.

+- There is a lack of knowledge or understanding that an interactive visualization is particularly suited to remedy.

-- Who is a **typical member** of your target audience?
-What are their interests as relevant to your project?
+- There is some target audience who have specific interests that are relevent to your project.

+In all cases, keep it to 4-5 lines.

 ## Solution

+- Summarize your idea in a single sentence, connecting it to the "gap" that you describe.

 - Include a **visual sketch** of what the final product will look like for the user; if you envision the application to have multiple screens, sketch these all out separately.
-Clearly specify the possible user interactions.
+Clearly specify the possible user interactions, and include concrete examples of data.
 Your sketches do not have to be professional-looking, but they have to be complete and neat!

     ![](screens-proposal.png)